RoySegall/segallio/src/markdowns/contribution-django-tivol.md

     - Python
     - Django
 ---
-My first *Django* package which can read of data from various sources like CSV, Excel, JSON, Yaml and MySQL.
+My first *Django* package.
+The package can read data from various sources like CSV, Excel, JSON, Yaml, and MySQL.
 Once the data is processed from the source it will be saved to the DB.